sssingh/pic-to-story/README.md

 <img src="https://github.com/sssingh/pic-to-story/blob/main/assets/title.jpg?raw=true" width="1000" height="350"/><br><br>

->This application employs a Text2Image model hosted by Huggingface, which is a modified adaptation of the Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation (BLIP) model.
+>This application employs a Image2Text model hosted by Huggingface, which is a modified adaptation of the Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation (BLIP) model.
 First, it generates a descriptive caption for an image.
 Then, it utilizes this caption to construct a prompt, which is subsequently used with OpenAI's GPT-3.5 to create engaging stories based on the provided picture.

 ## App Flow

 <img src="https://github.com/sssingh/pic-to-story/blob/main/assets/app-design.png?raw=true" width="1000" height="450"/><br><br>

-Text2Image model details can be found [here](https://huggingface.co/Sof22/image-caption-large-copy)
+BLIP Image2Text model details can be found [here](https://huggingface.co/Sof22/image-caption-large-copy)

 ## App Details